functionland/docs/docs/functionyard/join.md

   - If the `Account` and `Join` buttons are greyed out, it means the blox is still syncing the chain data.
 It may take a few minutes to up to a day depending on the speed of the attached USB and internet speed.
 We will add a more visual indicator of this in future releases.

 :::warning
-If you have setup FxBlox **before** official testnet launch, you will be required to format drive to clear out old/incompatible chain data.
-You can **format the drive after completing setup** and by **click and holding anywhere on the Hard Drive info box** until the pop-up option appears.
-See more [details here](./fxblox-app.md/#format-drive)
+If you were helping test nightly firmware releases **before** official testnet launch, you will be required to format drive to clear out old/incompatible chain data. **See more [details here.](./fxblox-app.md/#format-drive)**
 :::

 2. In the FxBlox app, go to `Settings > Pools`.
 Join a pool nearest to your city.
 Choose the one closest to you from the list.
 Please note, that if you choose a pool that is far from you, the request will automatically rejected by the system.